 What Affirmations Actually Attract Money?

-Affirmations for Income Growth
+Affirmations for income growth:

 - "I earn $10,000 per month from work that energizes me and I feel deeply proud of what I've built."